Get a free, no obligation personal loan quote with rates as low as 6.99%

 Reasons To Buy A Condo

-Generally speaking, a condo is more affordable than a single-family home.
+• Condos are cheaper than houses.
 The lower price affiliated with condos makes them an attractive option for homebuyers on a budget, and a smaller price tag means lower monthly mortgage payments.

-Condos are usually located in areas that are closer to urban centres.
+• Location.
+Condos are usually located in urban centres.
 As such, they’re closer to work, shopping, and entertainment.

-Condo buildings usually feature a number of on-site amenities, such as fitness rooms, party rooms, swimming pools, tennis courts, and rooftop gardens.
-You can have direct access to these amenities without having to leave the confines of your home.
+• Building amenities.
+Condo buildings usually feature on-site amenities, such as fitness rooms, party rooms, swimming pools, tennis courts, and rooftop gardens.

 Reasons To Buy A Home

-There’s more square footage for living space with a single-family home, as well as more outdoor space to roam about without having to descend an elevator to access.
+• More space.
+There’s more square footage for living space with a single-family home, as well as more outdoor space to roam.

 Lisa Rennie avatar on Loans Canada